VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 - [Command Reference](#command-reference)

 ## Overview
-In order to make each IoT device identifiable, verifiable and trusted by each party of IoT solution, you have to provide it with specific provision files, generate private keys and create the digital cards for further device registration in Cloud.
+In order to make each IoT device identifiable, verifiable and trusted by each party of IoT solution, you have to provide them with specific provision files, generate private keys and create the digital cards for further device registration at Cloud.

 Virgil Device Initializer allows you to make IoT device provisioning and prepare your IoT device (create digital cards) for its further registration at Virgil Cloud.

 ## How It Works
 The IoT device provisioning process consists of 2 steps: Preparation and Initialization.

-The **preparation** step requires to grab all necessary information (e.g., provisioning files) and prepare your IoT device for further initialization.
+The **preparation** step requires to collect all necessary information (e.g., provisioning files) and prepare your IoT device for further initialization.

 The **initialization** step includes uploading provisioning files, generating device key pair, and creating device digital card request.